Tagline: A criminal mind in an indestructible body.

 A violent dissident with corporate ambitions?
 Finally it’s all falling into place!

 In terms of speculative foresight, Hologram Man is derivative at best, but as is the case with most sci-fi fodder forged in the computer effects infancy of the early ’90s, therein lies its pixelated charm.
-Add to this a barrage of explosions and some surprisingly competent action sequences and what you are left with is laughable thrill ride with enough cod science to leave bad movie aficionados picking pleasurably at the bones.
+Add to this a barrage of explosions and some surprisingly competent action sequences and what you are left with is a laughable thrill ride with enough cod science to leave bad movie aficionados picking pleasurably at the bones.

 VHS Revival is a non-profit venture.
 Any donation, no matter how small, will help towards the site’s running costs and ultimately enable us to grow.
 Thank you.